 The understanding of the adaptive significance of PIPA was reinforced by studies highlighting variations in manipulations depending on the ontogeny of the parasite.
-(Parker et al., 2009) predicted that the trophically-transmitted parasites showing the strongest selective advantage would be those able to protect from predation when not infective to the definitive host and then switch to an increase of exposure to predation when infectious.
+Parker et al., 2009 predicted that the trophically-transmitted parasites showing the strongest selective advantage would be those able to protect from predation when not infective to the definitive host and then switch to an increase of exposure to predation when infectious.
 This phenomenon might have been selected because trophic transmission occurring before the parasite has reached the infective stage would result in zero fitness (Parker et al., 2009).
-Ideally, then, an optimal temporal sequence of PIPA could consist of a ‘protect-then-expose’ strategy against predation.
+Ideally, then, an optimal temporal sequence of manipulation could consist of a ‘protect-then-expose’ strategy against predation.
 Accordingly, reinforced antipredatory behaviors were observed during the early stages of the ontogeny in a number of parasite species (e.g. Hammerschmidt et al., 2009; Médoc & Beisel, 2011; Bailly et al., 2018) and direct testing for predation rate of uninfected versus infected hosts confirmed the existence of this switch in predation rates (Dianne et al., 2011; Weinreich et al., 2013).
 This phenomenon has been studied in detail in a few model organisms only.
 An iconic model is the tapeworm Schistocephalus solidus, where infection in its copepod first intermediate host firstly reduces the host activity and recovery time after a disturbance mimicking a predator attack (Hammerschmidt et al., 2009), resulting in a decrease in predation (Weinreich et al., 2013).
 This manipulation occurs rapidly after the establishment of the infection within the copepod body (Benesh, 2019).
 After infectivity for the next host is reached, the behavioral pattern reverses, infected copepods becoming more active and conspicuous to predators (Hammerschmidt et al., 2009).
-In this system, the intensity of host manipulation varied mainly according to parasite populations, and responded to selection, confirming that this trait can be a parasite extended phenotype (Hafer, 2018; Hafer-Hahmann, 2019).
+In this system, the intensity of host manipulation varied mainly according to parasite populations, and responded to selection on parasites, confirming that this trait can be a parasite extended phenotype (Hafer, 2018; Hafer-Hahmann, 2019), rather than a trait of the host also favoring the parasite fitness (Jensen et al. 2023).